Rajan Parrikar Music Archive

 Rajan Parrikar with niece Saraswati

-Rajan Parrikar with niece Saraswati (Goa, 2024)
+Rajan Parrikar with niece Saraswati (2024)

 Soon thereafter, Anita Thakur, of the defunct South Asian Women’s Forum (SAWF) portal, volunteered to format the material and cast it up on her website.
 This enterprise continued through 2005 until the entire demesne of the ragas of Hindustani music had been surveyed.
 All through this journey I benefited from the encouragement and counsel of my guru Ramashreya Jha ‘Ramrang’ (1928-2009).